Accounting Schools in South Dakota

 - Complete the AICPA ethics course and exam.

-The South Dakota Board of Accountancy requires CPA candidates to complete a 150 semester hour program of college study that includes a bachelor’s or graduate degree in accounting or a substantial equivalent.
-All candidates must complete at least 24 semester hours of accounting courses as well as 24 semester hours in business courses aside from accounting.
+The Board requires CPA candidates to complete 150 semester hours of college education that includes the award of a bachelor’s or graduate degree in accounting or a substantial equivalent.
+All candidates must complete at least 24 semester hours of accounting courses, including a course in elementary principles of accounting.

 2. Submit the Uniform CPA Initial Examination Application.